Table of Contents

 5. Proactively find future critical role and leadership candidates

 Administer searches independent of managerial recommendations for HiPo, future leader, and top performer candidates using validated assessment techniques.
 Consider tracking employee skills to locate employees with unique and desirable skill mixes that might go unnoticed.
-Create or acquire a skills database that can be used to search for employees' annually updated self-assessments.
-Remember that employees bring skills from previous roles, disciplines, and academic experiences that might not be visible to current managers or others due to those housed in a non-integrated resume database.
-The beauty of such an approach is the ability to compare employees based on their skills and experiences in a bias-free database search or automated AI match.
+Create or acquire a skills database to search for employees' annually updated self-assessments.
+Remember that employees bring skills from previous roles, disciplines, and academic experiences that might not be visible to current managers or others because they are housed in a non-integrated resume database.
+The beauty of such an approach is the ability to compare employees based on their skills and experience through a bias-free database search or an automated AI match.

 6. Adopt adaptive learning technologies

 Many contemporary learning technology platforms can meet individual learners “where they are” and precisely what they need to learn and master a skill.
-Using AI and machine learning capabilities generates an understanding of the individual’s knowledge and skill level and adapts the content and presentation of a learning program to move those forward.
+Using AI and machine learning capabilities provides an understanding of an individual’s knowledge and skill levels and adapts the content and presentation of a learning program to move them forward.
 These use knowledge checks and testing to help learners understand the material at their own pace.
-With different starting points of experience and levels of ability to apply concepts to be mastered, the personalization of learning is precisely what equitable skills development is all about – helping each individual find their pathway to the same end or learning objective.
+With different starting points in experience and levels of ability to apply mastered concepts, the personalization of learning is precisely what equitable skills development is all about—helping each individual find their pathway to the same end or learning objective.

 Relevant Practices & Tools